Scattering in Black Hole Backgrounds and Higher-Spin Amplitudes: Part I: Classical plane wave scattering from BHPT

 We are now ready to tackle the problem of scalar waves in Kerr via partial waves methods.
 Here the fundamental fact is the separability of the scalar wave equation into the so-called Teukolsky equations and its solution based on BHPT as we review in Appendix \ref{Teuk-App}.

 In order to obtain analytic solutions we will need the following considerations.
 In the spinning case there are two dimensionless quantities which appear in our analysis: $G M \omega$ and $a/G M$.
-The expansion we are going to adopt should correspond to a point-particle setup in which only the intrinsic structure of the BH, i.e. its spin multipoles, is preserved.
+To reproduce the BH computation, we will consider the BHPT solution fixed by boundary conditions at the horizon, which means in principle we include non-linear terms in $GM\omega$ in our solution while keeping all orders in $a/GM$.
+Only after that do we take the linear order in $G$ contribution in order to match the tree-level amplitudes of \cref{sec:Section3}.
+Higher order terms in $G$ can also be matched to loop amplitudes (in the eikonal limit) as we illustrate in the next section.
+The expansion we shall adopt then corresponds to a point-particle setup in which only the intrinsic structure of the BH, i.e. its spin multipoles, is preserved.
 For this we consider the black hole characteristic size to be small as compared to both the wavelength of the waves $1/\omega$ and the `spin' radius $a$.
-That is to say we take small $GM\omega$ and large $a/GM$.
+That is to say, we take small $GM\omega$ and large $a/GM$.
 Of course, the latter of these requirements naturally reveals the ring-singularity as its radius $a$ grows bigger than the horizon itself, leading to a superextremal Kerr metric.
-But we expect these effects to be unobservable from large distances as the singularity becomes essentially point-like, so we will further consider $\omega \sim 1/r \ll 1/a$.
+However, we expect these effects to be unobservable from large distances as the singularity becomes essentially point-like, so we will further consider $\omega \sim 1/r \ll 1/a$.
 Thus, in synthesis, we assume

 In practice we will determine the differential cross section as an expansion in small frequency at fixed $a/GM < 1$, where BHPT is applicable.
-We will then analytically continue all functions to $a/GM>1$.
+We will then analytically continue all functions to $a/GM>1$, with the prescription described above.

 Throughout this section we will use $(t,r,\vartheta,\varphi)$ to denote standard Boyer-Lindquist coordinates.
-The main alteration to the previous discussion is that the separability ansatz now relies on the spheroidal harmonics
+The main alteration to the previous discussion is that the separability ansatz solving \eqref{Eq:TeukMaster}, now relies on the spheroidal harmonics.
+That is,

-and the radial functions satisfy the $s=0$ radial Teukolsky equation \eqref{Eq:RadTeuk}.
-The spheroidal harmonics admit a low frequency expansion whose leading order is simply the spherical harmonics
+where the radial functions satisfy the $h=0$ radial Teukolsky equation \eqref{Eq:RadTeuk}, whereas the spheroidal harmonics are the solution to the angular equation \eqref{Eq:Slmeq}.
+They admit a low frequency expansion whose leading order is simply the spherical harmonics

 but whose subleading orders contain, as expected, corrections related to the internal structure of the spinning body.

 Let us first comment on the \textit{polar scattering } scenario.
 In this case the plane wave moves up the BH axis of rotation, which is aligned with z-axis of the coordinate system.
 All other details carry through as in Schwarzschild scattering and the amplitude function is now